-Are you wondering how to kill the Colorado Potato Beetle organically?
-If you have Colorado Potato Beetles on your potato plants, you will want to follow this advice to get rid of them before they decimate your potato crop!
+The Colorado Potato Beetle or potato bug is a garden pest you do not want in your home garden.
+These potato bugs will decimate your potato crop if left unchecked.
+If you have Colorado Potato Beetles on your potato plants, you will want to follow this advice to get rid of them as quickly as possible.

 Left unchecked, the Colorado Potato Beetle can be deadly to your potato crop.
 They also like tomatoes and eggplants so watch for them there, too.
 Here are a few things I did to kill the Colorado Potato Beetle organically.

 How to Kill the Colorado Potato Beetle Organically

 I’m having a lot of trouble with bugs in my garden this year.
 So far, I’m battling the Cucumber Beetle, the Colorado Potato Beetle, and I’m also working on Squash Bugs and Japanese Beetles.
 It’s a bad, bad year for beetles.

 I really try hard to maintain organic methods in my garden.
 I don’t want to smell the chemicals, ingest the chemicals, or feed them to my kids.
 A lot of bugs have also developed resistance to chemicals anyway, and I also don’t want to kill all the good bugs that are working in my favor.

 Luckily, it’s not that hard to kill the Colorado Potato Beetle organically, provided you find them early and strike hard!
 Here are five things to do get control of Colorado Potato Beetles in your garden.